AndyMc3000/ci-ms3-pool-club/README.md

 <img src="assets/readme-assets/technologies-used-logos-readme.png" width="330">

-I used the following technologies, services, and devices to develop, style, deploy, and test the Pary Chef website;
+I used the following technologies, services, and devices to develop, style, deploy, and test the CPC website;
 <br>
-* HTML5 - The site was developed using HTML5 markup language.
+* HTML5 - The site pages were developed using HTML5 markup language.
 * CSS3 - The site was styled and in some cases made responsive using CSS3.
-* JavaScript - Used for MyMenu functionality, Google Map, and EmailJS service.
+* Python - CRUD functionaiity with a MongoDB Atlas database was done using Python functions.
+* Flask - I used the Flask framework along with the Jinja template engine and the Werkzeug toolkit to develop the CPC web app.
+* JavaScript - I used JavaScript for functioonality around Bootstrap validation, the EMailJS email service, and the Bootstrap Data Tables table sorting functionality.
-* Bootstrap - I used the Bootstrap framework for implementing some sections and features of the website.
+* Bootstrap - I used the Bootstrap framework for many of the HTML elements, including the Navbars, container Cards, the Carousels, the Forms, and the Tables.
-* EmailJS - I used the EmailJS email service to send Form and MyMenu list data by email to users and to Party Chef.
+* EmailJS - I used the EmailJS email service to send Contact Us Form data by email to the CPC organisers and the user.
 * GitHub - I set up a free repository on GitHub.com to maintain a master of all website files, content, and resources.
 * GitPod - I used the free GitPod.io Integrated Development Environment to write and develop the code for the website.
+* MongoDB Atlas - All data is stored in a MongoDB Atlas database.
+The Pythons functions used to create site operations/functionality interact with the Collections in the MongoDB Atlas database.
+The functions complete one of four database operations; Create documents in a Collection, Read documents in a Collection, Update documents in a Collection, or Delete documents in a Collections.
-* Github Pages - I used the free GitHub Pages hosting service to deploy/publish the live website on the internet.
+* Heroku - I used the Heroku cloud-based and container-based platform-as-a-service to host and deploy the CPC web app.
-* Balsamiq - I used the Balsamiq application to create the website sitemap and webpage wireframes.
+* Balsamiq - I used the Balsamiq application to create the website sitemap and page wireframes for PC, Tablet, and Mobile views.
 * W3C validators - I used the W3C HTML5 and CSS3 code validators to validate my HTML and CSS.
 * JSHint - I used jshint.com to validate my JavaScript code.
+* PEP8Online.com - I used the PEP8 checker at Pep8online.com to check my Python code for errors.
 * Responsive Viewer - I used a Chrome Browser Extension called Responsive Viewer to emulate the presentation of the website on multiple device sizes and types.
 * AmIResponsive - I used the [AmIResponsive](http://ami.responsivedesign.is/) webpage to view site responsiveness across devices.
-* Apple Preview - I used the Apple Preview image editor application to crop and resize photo's and images.
+* Apple Preview - I used the Apple Preview image editor application to crop and resize photo's and images, and to create some of the readme assets.
 * Apple Pages - I used the Apple Pages word processor to manage and edit text content for the website.
 * Apple Keynote - I used Apple Keynote as a sketch pad to test content and review/edit content/images.
 * Apple Hardware - I used a MacBook Pro to develop the site.
-I also used an Apple iPhone, Apple TV, and Apple iPad for testing the website.
+I also used an Apple iPhone, Apple TV, iPad and iPad Mini for testing the website.

 #### [Back To Top ^ ](#top-of-page) ####